ansiblejunky/ansible-inventory-template/README_vmware.md

 For VMware, see [these instructions](https://docs.ansible.com/ansible/latest/scenario_guides/vmware_scenarios/vmware_inventory.html).

 Below are the 3 possible directions for configuring dynamic inventory for VMware.
-The recommendation is to use the `vmware_vm_inventory.py` within the Ansible VMware Collection since this supports filtering, tags, and is the latest code.
+The recommendation is to use the Inventory Plugin (`vmware_vm_inventory.py`) within the Ansible VMware Collection since this is the latest version that supports filtering, tags, and filtering by tags, etc.

 Quick Filters Available for vSphere Objects https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vcenterhost.doc/GUID-2B6A1637-384D-4597-B453-B575F0ECD8A7.html